emipa606/StarWarsFullyFunctionalLightsabers/README.md

 Most of these elements can be used by other modders by relocating the assemblies to their own mod folder to make their own mods using these components.
-So if you&apos;d like to make a gun with different kinds of loadable ammunition, or a different sort of laser sword, now is a good time.
+So if you'd like to make a gun with different kinds of loadable ammunition, or a different sort of laser sword, now is a good time.

 # Special thanks to all those that support me (and help me pay the rent) on Patreon (August 2017):